 - calling the Fundraising Regulator: 0300 999 3407

-- The Charity for Civil Servants is a registered with the Fundraising Regulator and we agree to abide by its decisions.
+- The Charity for Civil Servants is registered with the Fundraising Regulator and we agree to abide by its decisions.
 Please note that the Fundraising Regulator can only consider complaints received within three months of the original incident.

 The Fundraising Regulator will investigate your complaint.
 The time taken to investigate will depend on the complexity of the case, however, they aim to complete investigations within 13 weeks of receipt.